xcp-ng/xcp-ng-org/docs/cli_reference.md

 - `locking_mode` (read/write) Affects the VIFs ability to filter traffic to/from a list of MAC and IP addresses.
 Requires extra parameters.
 - `locking_mode:default` (read/write) Varies according to the default locking mode for the VIF network.

 If the default-locking-mode is set to `disabled`, XCP-ng applies a filtering rule so that the VIF cannot send or receive traffic.
-If the default-lockingmode is set to `unlocked`, XCP-ng removes all the filtering rules associated with the VIF.
+If the default-locking-mode is set to `unlocked`, XCP-ng removes all the filtering rules associated with the VIF.
 For more information, see [Network Commands](#network-commands).

 - `locking_mode:locked` (read/write) Only traffic sent to or sent from the specified MAC and IP addresses is allowed on the VIF.
 If no IP addresses are specified, no traffic is allowed.
 - `locking_mode:unlocked` (read/write) No filters are applied to any traffic going to or from the VIF.